tjvantoll/articles/vue-nativescript/article.md

 ![](sample.png)

 Don’t worry about the details of what this app is doing at the moment.
-We’re going to replace this app with a dead-simple implementation so we can talk about how all of this works.
+We’re going to replace this app with a dead-simple sample so we can talk about how all of this works.
 To do so, open your project’s `app/app.js` file in your editor of choice and replace the entire contents of that file with the following code.

 ```
 const Vue = require("nativescript-vue/dist");